Quest for the historical Jesus: Coherence

 By the 1950s, coherence was also included.
 The criterion of coherence (also called criterion of consistency or criterion of conformity) can be used only when other material has been identified as authentic.
 This criterion holds that a saying or action attributed to Jesus may be accepted as authentic if it coheres with other sayings and actions already established as authentic.
 While this criterion cannot be used alone, it can broaden what scholars believe Jesus said and did.
 For example, Jesus' teaching in Mark 12:18–27 concerning the resurrection of the dead coheres well with a saying of Jesus in Q on the same subject of the afterlife (reported in Matthew 8:11–12/Luke 13:28–29), as well as other teachings of Jesus on the same subject.

-Third quest criteria
+Other criteria from the Third Quest

 Beyond the previous criteria of multiple attestation, dissimilarity (also called discontinuity), context (language and environment), and embarrassment, a number of other criteria have been developed through the third quest.
 Primary among these are: